itsleonbro/airbnb-capstone/README.md

 ## Usage

+## Usage

-1. Create an account
+- Create an account (choose between host/user roles)
-2. Browse listings
+- Browse available listings with filtering options
-3. Make bookings
+- Make bookings for available dates
-4. Leave reviews
+- Manage your bookings in the user dashboard
+- If registered as a host, create and manage your listings

 ## License